Pool-in-Wharfedale: History

+The name Pool derives from the Old English Pofel, a word of unknown meaning and origin, perhaps related to the Scots word poffle meaning 'a small piece of land'.

-The history of Pool-in-Wharfedade is well documented with an archive held by Pool Parish Council.
-It is mentioned in the Domesday Book as Pouele in the Liberty of Otley.
+The history of Pool-in-Wharfedade is well documented, with an archive held by Pool Parish Council.
+It is mentioned in the Domesday Book of 1086 as Pouele in the Liberty of Otley.

 In 1881 the diarist John Dickinson wrote: "The people down at Pool are chiefly poor working people who are dependent on the paper mill and stone quarry and those trades are very bad just now.
 But there are several gentlemen's residences occupied by retired tradesmen from Leeds."